Model-Independent Bounds on a Light Higgs: General Lagrangian for a light Higgs-like scalar

 Other scenarios are however possible, in which for example $h$ is a bound state of the dynamics responsible for the breaking of the EW symmetry, but does not form an $SU(2)_L$ doublet together with the $\chi$ fields.
 In fact, it could even well be that $h$ is a Higgs-like impostor, and plays no role in EWSB.
 This is for example the case of a light dilaton~\cite{dilaton}.
 In all cases, the Lagrangian (\ref{eq:genL}) is a valid effective description for $h$ at energies lower than the cutoff scale.
 For convenience, in the following we will refer to $h$ as the Higgs boson even for generic values of its couplings.

 At the level of four derivatives, it is convenient to write the Lagrangian as a sum of operators $O_i$,

 whose Higgs dependence is encoded by polynomials

 with arbitrary coefficients $\alpha_i^{(n)}$.
-The operators that lead to cubic and quartic interactions of NG bosons and gauge fields with up to two Higgses are:
+The bosonic operators that lead to cubic and quartic vertices of NG bosons and gauge fields with one or two Higgs bosons are:~\footnote{In a previous version of this paper, the operator $\Tr\!\left[ (D_\mu \Sigma)^\dagger (D_\nu \Sigma) \right] \partial^\mu \partial^\nu F(h)$ appeared in Eq.~(\ref{eq:O12}) in place of $O_2$.
+Such an operator can however be removed by use of the equations of motion and integration by parts.
+The operator $O_2$ correctly appeared in the list of Ref.~\cite{Alonso:2012px}.}

+For simplicity, we do not consider fermionic operators in ${\cal L}^{(4)}$.
+Their effects are suppressed if the SM fermions couple weakly to the EWSB dynamics, in which case the bosonic operators of Eqs.~(\ref{eq:O12})-(\ref{eq:OWdH}) give the main effects.
+The assumption of weak fermionic couplings might not be accurate for the top and bottom quarks, see for example the discussion in Ref.~\cite{Giudice:2007fh}.
 The operators $O_{GG}$, $O_{BB}$ contribute to the coupling of the Higgs to a pair of gluons and photons and are thus relevant for the LHC searches, while $O_{W}$, $O_{B}$ contribute to the $S$ parameter.
 In the case of a composite Higgs, where $h$ is part of an $SU(2)_L$ doublet, at leading order in $\xi$ all the polynomials are fixed to the quadratic form $F_i(h) = (1+h/v)^2 (1+ O(h^3) + O(\xi))$, and the operators (\ref{eq:OGG})-(\ref{eq:OWdH}) correspond to the SILH Lagrangian.~\footnote{Once written in terms of the $SU(2)_L$ doublet Higgs field, $O_{1,2}$ correspond instead to dimension-8 subleading operators.} As pointed out in Ref.~\cite{Giudice:2007fh}, since $O_{GG}$, $O_{BB}$ do not respect the Higgs shift symmetry, their coefficient will be suppressed by an extra factor $(\lambda^2/g_\rho^2)$, where $g_\rho$ is the coupling strength of the strong sector, and $\lambda$ is some (weaker) coupling that breaks explicitly the NG global symmetry.
 For example, $O_{GG}$, $O_{BB}$ can be generated by the one-loop exchange of vector-like composite fermions~\cite{Low:2009di,Azatov:2011qy}.